 As can be seen from the image below, I coated the back of my hand with a broad selection of makeup products.
 The images (left to right, top to bottom) indicate the cleansing progress made, the first one showing the initial state of makeup application, the second showing the equivalent of two pumps of foam dispensed onto my skin.
 In order to make removal progress, I had to apply significant force while rubbing.
 It was difficult to dislodge and felt completely unsatisfying.
 When water is added, it doesn’t emulsify like oil cleansers do (as expected), rather, just rinses off.
 The last image shows just how much makeup remains when only my fingers were used to firmly massage the foam into the skin.
 The product performed poorly.

 A cotton pad certainly helped as can be seen in the next photo, but there was still makeup left on my skin even after swiping hard and reapplying a second round of cleanser.
 As such, I wouldn’t recommend using this for anything more than removal of a light foundation/BB/CC cream or equivalent.
-There are far better products for such cleansing, my personal preference being oils and balms.
+There are far better products for makeup removal.

 The 99.5% natural formulation of the Huangjisoo Pure Daily Deep Clean Foaming Cleanser is safe and fresh.
 It feels silky on the skin, generates a lightweight foam and cleans effectively without stripping the moisture barrier.
 However, it didn’t remove makeup well at all, suggesting that it should only be used as the second step of a double cleanse.
 I believe it is suitable for all skin types.